getsiddd/HX711/README.md

 We are going to update the code with the new filter and drift correction soon as our research is complete.

 I declare that this code is under GNU General Public License and acknowledge the contribution of millis.h and millis.c files taken from github and uart.h an uart.c taken from the internet.
-If you have any problem in interfacing this code with arduino or avr, please use the github issues for this repository. let the whole world here your problem and solve it.
+If you have any problem in interfacing this code with arduino or avr, please use the github issues for this repository.
+I will not entertain any personal Emails.
+Let the whole world here your problem and solve it.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by